maxime1992/my-dev.to/blog-posts/the-holy-grail-of-note-taking/the-holy-grail-of-note-taking.md

 I've got `Family`, `Games`, `House`, `IT`, `Medias`, `Travels`.

 Some of these folders sounds like they could be in "projects" or "areas of responsibility" but I could have the same folder name in those.
-Here it's really for notes that are not project of responsibility related.
+Here it's really for notes that are not "projects" or "areas of responsibility" related.
 General information notes.
 For examples, I've got "House work" in "Projects" but also "Areas of responsibility" and here "House".
 In the first one, I put really important house work like renovating the house before for next winter.
-In the second one, I put some active projects like replacing a few things not working etc. As for here, in resources I put general knowledge like reference of different equipments so I don't have to look for them all the time when I need an info, what I think is important to look for if I ever move to another house, etc.
+In the second one, I put some active projects like replacing a few things not working etc. As for here, in resources I put general knowledge like references of different equipments so I don't have to look for them all the time when I need an info, what I think is important to look for if I ever move to another house, etc.

 ### Archives

 For this one, I like to have one sub folder per year, and for each year one sub folder for each of the PARA points.
 Then I just move notes that are not relevant to me anymore from the other 3 folders to here.
-If I ever need them back, I can find them, if I don't there's not taking mental energy in the 3 main folders and I can remain focused while looking for something else.
+If I ever need them back, I can find them, if I don't, they're not shifting my focus away while looking in the 3 main folders.

 ---